Rhinoplasty in Philadelphia

 To surgically refine the size, shape, and contours of the nose to produce a more aesthetically pleasing nose which is in harmony with the rest of the facial features.
 To produce a functional nose in which breathing is not compromised.

-The key to a successful rhinoplasty starts with a rhinoplasty consultation.
-After careful and precise preoperative evaluation, Dr. Anthony Corrado will decide which approach is best for the you.
 The nasal dorsum (“bridge”) is sculpted and the nasal tip is refined.
 Any functional issues causing nasal obstruction are also addressed.
-Dr. Anthony Corrado DOES NOT place packing in the nose.
-He uses nasal splints inside the nose that have air channels allowing the patient to be able to breath after surgery.
-A small cast will be placed over the nose to protect it and allow it to heal in the immediate post operative period.
+A small cast will be placed over the nose to protect it and allow it to heal in the immediate postoperative period.
 Other procedures such as Chin Augmentation or Neck Liposuction may be performed to complement the procedure.

 The amount of time varies based upon what types of refinements are necessary.
 Procedure times can range from 1-4 hours depending on the complexity of the case.
 Revision rhinoplasty cases usually require more operative time than primary rhinoplasties.
 All procedures are performed at a fully accredited outpatient surgery center.

-Most patients can return to work in a week, although all individual patient recovery time is variable.
-Patients are asked to refrain from physical exertion for a period of two weeks.
+After the initial one-week recovery, there will be a long term recovery period after rhinoplasty in New Jersey.
+Most patients can return to work in a week after the external case is removed, although all individual patient recovery time is variable.
+Patients are asked to refrain from physical exertion for a period of three weeks.
 Bruising is variable depending on the patient, although most is resolved within 1-2 weeks.
-Most of the extensive swelling is resolved in the first few weeks after surgery, although subtle changes will be seen over the course of a year as the nose completely heals.
+Most of the extensive swelling is resolved in the next several months after surgery, although subtle changes in nasal shape will be seen over the course of a year as the nose completely heals.

 The difference between both procedures involves the small difference between the types of incisions used to gain access to the nose.
 In Open Rhinoplasty a small skin incision is made on the nasal columella.
 The columella is the cartilage containing structure which is covered with skin that sits between both nostrils.
 This is the only difference between the two procedures.
 All other incisions in both the Open and Closed techniques are well hidden inside the nose.
 It should be noted that the incision in the Open approach heals very nicely without any evidence of visible scarring.